 Nordin was a member of the Swedish Society of San Francisco and served on the Swedish Exhibition Committee in preparation for the 1915 Panama Pacific International Exhibition where it was reported that his practical ideas were repeatedly adopted at meetings.
-15 He also oversaw the onsite construction of the Swedish building for Exhibition and was lauded for his ability to overcome numerous difficulties.
+19 He also oversaw the onsite construction of the Swedish building for Exhibition and was lauded for his ability to overcome numerous difficulties.
 At the time it was noted that Nordin had already designed "no fewer than 300 buildings since he belonged to our society [the Swedish Society], among which are several major hotels and residences for some millionaires."
-16
+20

 City directory and U.S. Census records indicate that Nordin frequently moved within San Francisco during his career, living at 853 Folsom Street in 1900; 501 Emma Street in 1905; 1858 Fell Street in 1910; 412 Ashbury Street in 1912; and 1541 Oak Street in 1917; 1360 Page Street in 1920; and 1390 Central Avenue in 1930.
 Nordin had several children with his first wife, Annie Nordin, a native of Ireland, who passed away in 1898.
 Nordin was remarried by 1910 to Florence Nordin, and had one additional child.
 Nordin appears to have trained his sons, Leonard and Robert, in the building trades.
 Both identified themselves as carpenters during the 1910s and early 1920s, and by 1924, records indicate that Leonard was working as a building superintendent.
-Robert Nordin received an architectural license in 1931 and also worked in the Mills building.
-Several of Nordin's siblings also lived in the Bay Area.
-Nordin's sister, Alice Nordin, was a trained sculptor, while his brother was described as a "prominent electrician" living in Oakland.
-On the Indian Street in 1905; 1905 and 1906 and 1906 are in 1907 and 1906 are in 1907 and 1907 and 1907 are in 1907 and 1907 are in 1907 and 1907 and 1907 are in 1907 and 1907 and 1907 are in 1907 are in 1907 and 1907 are in 1907 are in 1907 are in 1907 and 1907 are in 1907 are in 1907 and 1907 are in 1907 are
+Robert Nordin received an architectural license in 1931 and also worked in the Mills building.21 Several of Nordin's siblings also lived in the Bay Area.
+Nordin's sister, Alice Nordin, was a trained sculptor, while his brother was described as a "prominent electrician" living in Oakland.22